sysdea-libs/polyglot/README.md

 ## Parameters

+## Input

 Parameters for a string should be provided in a map with string keys.
 The names are downcased from their definitions inside the translation files.
 When providing numbers, you can provide any of integer, float or string.
 If you need a number formatted, especially decimals, you should format them as a string prior to calling.

 Polyglot currently has no knowledge of decimal rules, and will treat either `.` or `,` as the decimal separator when found.
 It is therefore incompatible with numbers formatted with thousands separators such as `1,234.56`.

+## Output

+Polyglot returns iolists for efficiency, so if you require a single binary output you should call `to_string` on the result of a call.
+Many Erlang/Elixir APIs accept iolists in addition to simple binaries, so you should use the iolist form where possible.

 ## Ahead of time compilation